 Okay, you won’t actually be able to swim the shallow waters at the waterfall pool located at the end of this hike – but you’ll definitely enjoy wading through the waters before you take a refreshing dip under the waterfall!
 Plus, this makes the perfect location if you’re looking for your next “nature bae” profile pic.

-Note: while the park has been closed due to overcrowding, it has now reopened with reservations required.
-Book your spot here.
+⚠️ Note: while the park has been closed due to overcrowding, it has now reopened with reservations required.

 3. Cooper Canyon Falls

-Getting to Cooper Canyon Falls isn’t a complicated task, all you have to do is start at the Buckhorn Campground and take the Burkhart Trail!
-The water isn’t deep, but considering how refreshing the water will feel on a warm summer’s day – you’ll probably be able to figure something out.
+Getting to Cooper Canyon Falls isn’t a complicated task, all you have to do is start at the Buckhorn Campground and take the Burkhart Hiking Trail!
+The water isn’t deep, but considering how refreshing this swimming hole in Los Angeles will feel on a warm summer’s day – you’ll probably be able to figure something out.

 4. Hermit Fall